weinsteinlab/mega_CV_maker/README.md

 4) sbatch submit.sh.
 Check the slurm file to make sure it ran without error and that it output the check.npy file in numpy_files folder

 5) open python_scripts/step1.py. edit:

 	- the os.chdir() to the working directory

 	- the DATA_DIR to the trajectory directory

 	- NHL_trajes to list of names of ligands in class 1 (must be same as directory names in trajectories folder)

 	- same with HL

 	- start, end, and skip if you want to customize the frames used.
-I recommed making 'end' a few frames less than the end to make sure all trajectorieshave equal number of frames.
+I recommed making 'end' a few frames less than the end to make sure all trajectories have equal number of frames.

 	- In the for loop:
 		'''
 		for lig in HL_trajes: